 Falling under the broad umbrella of financial and money services, exchange operators doing business in regulated territories already had to adhere to anti-money laundering (AML) and Know Your Customer (KYC) mandates, but enforcement was sporadic.
 Now, with the recent high-profile instances of extreme customer safety negligence, regulators are under more pressure to make crypto services walk the straight line toward consumer protection.

-While following those KYC and AML regulations will help crypto exchanges prevent some instances of account takeover fraud, half the battle to keep accounts safe is done on the side of the account holder.
+While following those KYC and AML regulations will help crypto exchanges in some instances for account takeover fraud prevention, half the battle to keep accounts safe is done on the side of the account holder.
 How then, can you keep your blockchain valuables safe from the threat of account takeovers?

 What to Do When Your Cryptocurrency Account Is Hacked

 Unfortunately, in the event that your account becomes compromised, there is little recourse to recoup your losses.
 The anonymity and decentralization that crypto trading offers are part of its appeal for many traders, but on the other side of the sword, decentralization means no centralized governing body, and less pressure on exchanges to offer their users security.
 Anonymity and the nature of blockchain technology mean there are few ways to get stolen crypto funds back.